byomkesh03/Invoicing-App/README.md

 - Each invoice displays its line items, notes, due date, and status.
 - To delete an invoice, click the "Delete" button associated with that invoice.

+## Installation

+There are no specific installation steps required for this template.
+Simply clone the repository and open the `index.html` file in a web browser to run the template locally.

 ## Customization
 The Invoicing App can be customized according to your specific requirements: